USC Trojans football: 2006

 For the 2006 football season, USC tried to rebuild its strength following the loss of offensive stalwarts Leinart, Bush, and White, defensive leader Bing, and offensive linemen Matua, Justice, and Lutui.
 The Trojans developed their offense using unproven QB John David Booty and returning star receivers Dwayne Jarrett and Steve Smith along with second-year wide-out Patrick Turner.
 Mark Sanchez, the highly touted QB of the recruiting class of 2005 (Mission Viejo High School) was widely viewed as a dark horse to win the starting job from Booty, although Booty was named the starter at the end of fall training camp.
-The starting tailback position was initially a battle between returning players Chauncey Washington and Desmond Reed (both recovering from injuries) and heralded recruits Stafon Johnson (Dorsey High School in Los Angeles), C.J.
-Gable, Allen Bradford and Emmanuel Moody.
+The starting tailback position was initially a battle between returning players Chauncey Washington and Desmond Reed (both recovering from injuries) and heralded recruits Stafon Johnson (Dorsey High School in Los Angeles), C. J. Gable, Allen Bradford and Emmanuel Moody.

 USC had many experienced players as well, including linebacker Dallas Sartz and wide receiver Chris McFoy, who had already graduated with their bachelor's degrees and were pursuing master's degrees.
 Fullback Brandon Hancock would have been part of that group as well until an injury ended his collegiate career.
 Additionally, fifth-year (redshirt) senior linebacker Oscar Lua, running back Ryan Powdrell and offensive lineman Kyle Williams were expected to either start or play frequently in 2006.

 The 2006 Trojans came out strong, easily defending their top 10 status throughout the year.
 As the season progressed, USC began to display marked inconsistencies, as their margins of victory began to slip.
 The first setback proved to be a 31–33 loss to unranked Oregon State, in which the Beavers were able to repeatedly capitalize on several Trojan turnovers.
 Even though USC dropped initially in the polls, they worked their way back up.
 After defeating both Cal and Notre Dame, they held the number 2 spot heading into the final week of the season.
-The Trojans were considered to be a virtual lock for the National Championship Game against Ohio State and just needed to beat UCLA.
+The Trojans were considered to be a virtual lock for the BCS National Championship Game against Ohio State and just needed to beat UCLA.
 USC was shocked in the final game of the season, losing to crosstown rival UCLA 13–9.
 This eliminated the Trojans from championship contention and opened the door for Florida to become Ohio State's opponent.
 The Trojans did earn a Rose Bowl bid and defeated Michigan 32–18.
 It was the Trojans' fifth straight BCS Bowl appearance.

 On January 6, 2007, six days after the Rose Bowl Game, USC kicker Mario Danelo was found dead at the bottom of the White Point Cliff near Point Fermin Lighthouse in San Pedro, California.